Mahanidhii/project-4-HelloWorld_Jenkins_pipeline/README.md

 4. Select Pipeline script from SCM in the pipeline section
 5. Paste the github repository url that contains all teh required files
 6. Save the configurations
-7. Build now & visualize the console output
+7. Build now & visualize the console output.

 ### Output:
 ![image](https://github.com/user-attachments/assets/5231a60c-52b0-4f98-af09-aeca7b1184a5)